-The main retail focus is in the northern, predominantly medieval, part of the market town and consists largely of small independent retailers with some mainstream national chains.
-For the most part the town thrives but despite the town's popularity as a place in which to live and work, the retail element is starting to show some signs of decline.
-In assessing the economic well-being of the town the Town Centres and Retailing Study nevertheless found that the low vacancy rates of suitable premises and high retailer interest in the town indicated a promising future as a key shopping destination within the district.
+The main retail focus is in the northern, predominantly medieval, part of the market town and consists mainly of small independent retailers with some mainstream national chains.
+For the most part the town thrives but despite its popularity as a place in which to live and work, the retail element is starting to show signs of decline.
+In assessing the economic well-being of the town the Town Centres and Retailing Study nevertheless found that the low vacancy rates of suitable premises and high retailer interest in the town indicated a promising future as a key retail destination within the district.
 The report suggested that the challenge for the town centre would be to build on its strengths whilst avoiding the traps of "clone town Britain".

-As might be expected, the main concentrations of historic buildings are located in the historic core in the north of the town following the winding street pattern.
-Only a handful of individual listed buildings are located in the southern half beyond Querns Lane / Lewis Lane.
+As might be expected, the main concentrations of historic buildings are located in the historic core in the north of the town.
+Only a handful of individual listed buildings are located in the southern half beyond Querns Lane / Lewis Lane [Map E].